scarborough-courtney/ohimanual/tutorials/file_system.md

 Each column in the resilience matrix is a data layer that is also registered in `layers.csv`.
 Resilience layers, like the pressure layers, are also requried to have a value for every region in the study area.
 Resilience layers each have a score between 0-1.

 #### *resilience_weights.csv*
-`resilience_weights.csv` describes the weight of various resilience layers, were determined by Halpern et al. 2012 (Nature) based on scientific literature and expert opinion.
+`resilience_weights.csv` describes the weight of various resilience layers, which in Halpern et al. 2012 (Nature) were determined based on scientific literature and expert opinion.

 ### spatial folder
 The spatial folder contains a single file, *regions_gcs.js*.
 This is a spatial file in the JSON format; it has the appropriate study area and regions for the assessment.
 This file will be created by the OHI team for all regional assessments.